jacobmoroni/ubuntu_hacks/README.md

         Give it the name you want and the following command : xte 'usleep 100000' 'keydown Super_L' 'key S' 'keyup Super_L' Click on your new shortcut to assign a new trigger and press the thumb button (or press Ctrl+Alt+Tab)

+* to see the last time a file was modified `stat -c '%y' filename`

 ### ROS Stuff
 ***